MicrosoftDocs/quantum-docs-pr/articles/index-rtw.md

 - Libraries
 - Setup and Visual Studio integration
 - General ideas and feature requests

+You will need a [Microsoft Account](https://signup.live.com/) to provide feedback.

 ## Microsoft Quantum Development Kit components
 The Quantum Development Kit preview provides a complete development and simulation environment that contains the following components.